eddyzags/ansible-kubernetes/README.md

 #### Provision using Vagrant

-The combinaison of Ansible and Vagrant is powerful when it comes to spin off virtual machines to test your Ansible playbook.
-We can seemlessly instruct Vagrant to execute an Ansible playbook once the virtual machines are up and running.
+The combination of Ansible and Vagrant is powerful when spinning off virtual machines to test your Ansible playbook.
+We can seamlessly instruct Vagrant to execute an Ansible playbook once the virtual machines run.

 Example usage:
 ```bash